Hard-to-Find and Rare LEGO Colors

 These are the hues that are very rare in the commonest parts.
 Two Flesh hues are used mostly in Minifigure hands and heads, but you see them being used in other parts.

-Many of the rarest hues are not new.
+Many of the rarest lego brick color hues are not new.
 The 135.
 Sand Blue came out in 2001, yet it is rare.
 You can see it only in twelve of the twenty-four commonest parts.
 The 312.
 Medium Nougat is one hue that can't be seen in plates but may be seen in bricks.

 Conclusion: